Occupancy Planes for Single-view RGB-D Human Reconstruction: Experiments

-\textbf{Transferring Results to Real-World RGB-D Data.} In \figref{fig: transfer apple} and~\figref{fig: supp apple if-net} we use real-world data collected in the wild to compare to PIFuHD~\cite{Saito2020PIFuHDMP}.
+\textbf{Transferring Results to Real-World RGB-D Data.} In \figref{fig: transfer apple} we use real-world data collected in the wild to compare to PIFuHD and IF-Net.
 OPlanes results are obtained by directly applying the proposed OPlanes model trained on S3D, without fine-tuning or other adjustments.
 For this result, we use a 2020 iPad Pro equipped with a LiDAR sensor~\cite{arkit2021} and develop an iOS app to acquire the RGB-D images and camera matrices.
 The human masks are obtained by feeding RGB images into a Mask2Former~\cite{Cheng2021MaskedattentionMT}.
-We observe the PIFuHD results to be noisy and to contain holes.
+1) We observe PIFuHD results to be noisy and to contain holes.
+2) For humans that are only partially visible, IF-Net seems to struggle.
 Our model benefits from the OPlanes representation which better exploits correlations within a plane.
 For this reason OPlanes better capture the human shape despite the model being trained on synthetic data.